Julie Campbell (vascular biologist): Recognition for achievements

-Campbell has won worldwide acclaim for her ground-breaking research into the development of blood vessels naturally within a patient.
-This process is undergoing pre-clinical trials in humans and may be used to treat patients suffering coronary heart disease, renal failure and other life-threatening conditions.
-This ‘Grow Your Own Arteries’ technique is helping patients survive coronary heart disease, renal failure and other life-threatening conditions.
+Campbell has won worldwide acclaim for her ground-breaking research into the domain of the development of blood vessels naturally within a patient.
+This process underwent pre-clinical trials in humans and while it has been highly successful in animal models, it is yet used to treat human patients suffering coronary heart disease, renal failure and other life-threatening conditions.
+This ‘Grow Your Own Arteries’ technique would help patients survive coronary heart disease, renal failure and other life-threatening conditions.

 Campbell was awarded the Wellcome Australia Medal for Medical and Scientific Research.
 During this year, she has obtained the position as Senior Principal Research Fellow at the National Health and Medical Research Council (NHMRC), and she was also a research professor at the University of Queensland.

 In the 2006 Queen's Birthday Honours Campbell was appointed Officer of the Order of Australia (AO) for "service to science and to medical research, particularly in the area of cell biology of coronary artery and other vascular diseases, and to education".